hannah-birch/hannah-birch.github.io/_posts/2018-05-16-illustration-commission-for-heart-transplant-series.md

 category: Art direction
 ---

-## Illustration commission: Heart failure
+# Illustration commission: Heart Failure series

 <figure class="inset">
     <img src="/assets/img/20180516-heart-failure.jpg" alt="A screenshot of the opening art of a story, showing an illustration of a pair of hands stitching a heart with medical instruments nearby"/>